bgcasey/pileated_woodpecker/README.md

 [![DOI](https://zenodo.org/badge/648137985.svg)](https://zenodo.org/doi/10.5281/zenodo.11396172) ![In Progress](https://img.shields.io/badge/Status-In%20Progress-yellow)

+The _Migratory Bird Convention Act_ (MBCA) and the _Migratory Birds Regulations_, 2022 (MBR 2022) aim to protect and conserve migratory birds, both as populations and as individuals.
+Recent amendments to the MBR 2022 clarify the year-round protection attributed to certain species, including the Pileated Woodpecker, to limit the destruction of nests that appear unoccupied, but remain valuable ecologically.
+As such, the MBR 2022 now stipulates that, among others, the nesting cavities of Pileated woodpeckers are protected year-round.
+Unoccupied nesting cavities must remain protected for a designated wait period of 36 months before removal or destruction is allowed.

-The Migratory Bird Convention (MBCA) act is a law intended to limit the accidental destruction of nests from human activities.
-Recent amendments for Pileated Woodpecker cavity nests stipulate that nests must be protected year-round and those not being used must be protected for 36 months from last known use before removal is allowed.
-For industry to operate efficiently and not violate these regulations requires an understanding of where Pileated Woodpecker are located to ensure they are in compliance.
-This project provides a set of tools for helping industry identify where Pileated Woodpecker are likely to be and where additional monitoring is and is not needed to find nests.
+Efficient compliance with the MBR 2022 requires an understanding of where Pileated Woodpecker are located.
+This project provides a set of tools to help industry identify where Pileated Woodpecker are likely to be and where additional monitoring is and is not needed to find nests.

 A [web application](https://ee-bgcasey-piwomodels.projects.earthengine.app/view/pileatedwoodpecker) presents our latest predictive map, areas that we have searched for Pileated Woodpecker nest cavities, and known nest cavity locations.
+The predictive map will be validated and updated as new data comes in.

 Below is an outline of our methodological workflow.